 If you are on the go early, then the best bet for food is to stop by a bakery or café and enjoy breakfast for about 80 CZK.

-Lunches are available from 11:30am until 3:00pm.
+Lunches are available from 11:30 am until 3:00 pm.
 If you are looking to save some money, the cheapest meals are available in pubs where food plus a drink will run about 100 CZK.
 Other cheap dishes can be located in pizzerias and Chinese takeaways.
-Many restaurants are not open for lunch and those which are generally serve set meals.
+Many restaurants are not open for lunch, and those which generally serve set meals.

-If you are planning a meal and want to serve it the traditional Czech way, then most meals begin with a soup such as garlic soup, potato soup, dill soup made with sour milk or sauerkraut soup.
+If you plan a meal and want to serve it the traditional Czech way, then most meals begin with a soup such as garlic soup, potato soup, dill soup made with sour milk or sauerkraut soup.
 Tip: Try the Pork knuckle, and you won’t go far wrong.

-Main dishes include meat with some sort of side dish, usually without vegetables.
-Some of the most popular dishes include chicken, pork and beef served with sauce.
+Main dishes include meat with some side dish, usually without vegetables.
+Some of the most popular dishes include chicken, pork, and beef served with sauce.
 Some of the more popular dishes include Wiener-schnitzel, goulash, svickova or beef in a cream sauce and dumplings.
 Some of the more popular side dishes are boiled potatoes, roasted potatoes, potato salad, mashed potatoes, French fries, rice and dumplings.

-In Prague, be aware that toasting is a very common occurrence.
-The proper way to do so is to look into the other person’s eyes and say Na zdravi which means to your health.
-Also, be sure to say dobrou chut which means bon appétit before starting to eat.
+In Prague, be aware that toasting is a widespread occurrence.
+The proper way to do so is to look into the other person’s eyes and say Na zdravi, which means your health.
+Also, be sure to say dobrou chut, which means bon appétit before starting to eat.
 In addition, it is considered to be good manners for the man to enter a restaurant before a woman.
 This is a little different from western countries where the man usually allows the woman to enter first.
-However, the thinking is that if the man enters first, then the woman is not eyeballed by the men already inside and the man can make a path to the table.
+However, the thinking is that if the man enters first, then the woman is not eyeballed by the men already inside, and the man can make a path to the table.

 If you are in a bar and looking for a drink, put a coaster down in front of you so the server can place a mug there.
 And when you finish one beer, never pour the dregs of one into the fresh beer you have just received.